plainionist/plainionist.github.io/_drafts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 Now that my architecture is screaming the business capabilities of my system let's look at those with more detail.

-In the Clean Architecture all the application specific business rules and business logic goes into the "use cases" circle.
+In the Clean Architecture all the application specific business rules go into the use cases circle.

 But what is a use case?
 How big should it be?
 How does it interact with its environment?